 - PEDMARKTM has not received marketing approval from the FDA or any comparable foreign authorities.
-These approval processes are costly, time-consuming, and inherently unpredictable, and it is possible that our applications for marketing approval will be denied. - Our NDA for PEDMARKTM received a CRL from the FDA in August 2020, which identified deficiencies in the third-party manufacturing facility that manufactures PEDMARKTM on our behalf.
+These approval processes are costly, time-consuming, and inherently unpredictable, and it is possible that our applications for marketing approval will be denied. - Our NDA for PEDMARKTM received a CRL from the FDA in August 2020 and in November 2021, which in each case identified deficiencies in the third-party manufacturing facility that manufactures PEDMARKTM on our behalf.